 Game Day Preview: Allen at Rapid City, 8:05 PM

-Allen Texas - The Allen Americans, ECHL affiliate of the Minnesota Wild (NHL), and Iowa Wild (AHL), face the Rapid City Rush this evening in the first game of a three-game series.
-The Americans are 6-5-0-0 against Rapid City this season, and 26-12-1-0 over the last five years.
-The Americans enter tonight's game on a three-game losing streak.
+Allen Texas - The Allen Americans, ECHL affiliate of the Minnesota Wild (NHL), and Iowa Wild (AHL), face the Rapid City Rush this evening in the second game of a three-game series.
+The Americans are 7-5-0-0 against Rapid City this season, and 27-12-1-0 over the last five years.
+The Americans have a two-game winning streak against Rapid City.

 ALLEN AMERICANS TODAY: